-$$t(df) =$$

-$$p =$$
+$$t(df)$$ $$p =$$

-Convert the probability 0.8413447 to a z-score based on the unit, normal Gaussian distribution.
-Such a transformation uses the quantile function (qnorm() in R).
-What is the probability that a single sample drawn from a population having a Gaussian distribution with a mean of 0.0 and a standard deviation of 1.0 will have a value of 1.959964 or greater (pnorm() in R)?
+Convert the probability 0.8413447 to a quantile score based on the cumulative distribution function (CDF) of the unit normal Gaussian distribution (a quantile is a z-score).
+Such a transformation is achieved by the quantile function (q < -qnorm(p) in R, where p is the probability).
+What is the probability that a single sample drawn from a population having a Gaussian distribution with a mean of 0.0 and a standard deviation of 1.0 will have a value of 1.959964 or greater (use pnorm(q) in R)?